 Lifeline personal alarms come in two parts; A base unit that you plug directly into your phone line and a MyAmie Pendant button that can be worn around the wrist or the neck.
 They are ideal for the elderly, disabled, chronically ill- with diseases such as cancer, diabetes and dementia, or people who just need a little bit of reassurance to remain independent at home.

-The care team then try to communicate with the alarm user by speaking to them over the base unit's loudspeaker function and they then arrange help in the form of family, friends, neighbours or the emergency services to go out to the user of the alarm.
+The Response Team then try to communicate with the alarm user by speaking to them over the base unit’s loudspeaker function and they then arrange help in the form of family, friends, neighbours or the emergency services to go out to the user of the alarm.
 The user of the alarm then has the confidence and peace of mind that every time they push the pendant button for help; someone will come.

 Lifeline personal alarms for elderly people, provide peace of mind to you and your relatives; without you needing to move into an, often un-affordable, care home or buy into expensive care services.
 We believe that the elderly and disabled should be able to stay in their homes as long as possible and that their home care should be affordable to their loved ones.